yoyobabycool/python-github-action-twitter-bot/README.md

 ## Features

 - Fetches a random quote from `quotes.json` every hour.
+- Gets emixed emoji from a api and post ever hour
-- Tweets the quote on Twitter automatically.
+- Tweets the quote, mixed emoji on Twitter automatically.

 ## Prerequisites